 - Submission date

-These straightforward ranking mechanisms were easy to understand but often failed to surface the most relevant or highest-quality businesses to users.
+These mechanisms were easy to understand, but they often failed to surface the most relevant or highest quality businesses.

-Today’s directory platforms consider a much broader range of signals when determining rankings:
+Today’s directory platforms weigh a much wider range of signals when they rank listings:

 Quick Tip: Most directory platforms now prioritize engagement metrics over static factors.
 Regular updates to your listing, prompt responses to inquiries, and encouraging satisfied customers to leave reviews can significantly improve your ranking position.

-Directory platforms frequently update their algorithms, sometimes with marked consequences for businesses.
-These updates typically aim to:
+Directory platforms update their algorithms often, sometimes with big consequences for businesses.
+These updates usually try to:

 - Improve result relevance for users